Woodlands, Killara: Description

 Woodlands (formerly known as Inglewood, Inglenook) is situated on approximately 2113 m2 corner block (formed of 2 lots) bound by Kiamala Crescent to the north and Werona Avenue to the west.
 The house occupies a central position on the site with evidence of the original tennis court adjacent to the western side of the house.
 The original entrance (Treatts Road) is marked by two palm trees, subdivision of the property has altered the original front (southern) boundary.

 In its original form (c.
 1880) the house was a two-storey square brick building reminiscent of the Victorian Georgian style ('a classic Georgian-styled two-storey villa with attic'.
 The bricks were coated with stucco and marked to give the appearance of ashlar masonry.
 A paint scrape on one of the external walls suggests that the original stuccoed brickwork was painted a pale red colour.
 The family that has owned the property since 1946 has advised that the masonry was painted a grey colour when they first purchased it.

 It was originally approached from what was Treatt's Road, Lindfield.
 The later subdivision of the property to the south fronting Treatt's Road has had a negative impact on the aesthetic attributes and landmark qualities of Woodlands.
 The carriage loop was originally accessed with a driveway from Treatts Road as evidenced by two Canary Island palm trees (Phoenix canariensis) on the road which once flanked this driveway entry.

-In its present form Woodlands retains the original footprint of the Victorian house with extensive renovations to the external facade of the property and some modifications to the interior in the Federation Filigree style.
+In its present form Woodlands retains the original footprint of the Victorian house with extensive renovations to the external facade of the property and some modifications to the exterior in the Federation Filigree style.
 The Federation Filigree overlay is evident in the timber verandahs extending along the full length of the western side and approximately one third of the eastern perimeter.
 Midway on the eastern wall is a timber and glass addition which houses the sunroom.
 Central to the front of the house is a two-storey bay with gable roof, flanked either side by a timber verandah.
 French doors on both upper and lower storeys are symmetrically aligned to the right and left of the front door.
 Each French door has adjoining timber shutters.
 The external brick walls are rendered and painted white.
 The roof is made of slate tile.